CasualPokePlayer/GSE/README.md

 * Input bindings can have up to 4 bindings per input (matching up to how the Game Boy Player accepts 4 GameCube controllers at once)
 * Hotkeys are all configurable, there are no hardcoded hotkeys
 * Keyboard input text is localized according to keyboard layout.
 However, the config will refer to keyboard key positions, ensuring the config is layout agnostic
+* Vast game controller support, courtesy of [SDL3](https://github.com/libsdl-org/SDL)
+	* This includes even tricky to support controllers such as the offical GameCube USB Adapter, Nintendo Switch 1+2 controllers, etc, among the many controllers supported by SDL3

 ***Audio***
 * The host audio device can be selected as a config option